Jai-JAP/pikiss-gui/README.md

 This command creates a `build` directory.
 For all following commands, change to the build directory before running them.

-To build pikiss-gui, use `ninja`:
+To build pikiss-gui, use `build.sh`:

-    ninja
+    build.sh

 To install, use `ninja install`